mushtaqak/learnings/guides/advance-trainings.md

 Follow this prisma2 learning guide to build a simple Todos application using GraphQL and prisma2

-Expectation: You should be able to write code to add a new type, use queries in the code to fetch data
+_Expectation_: You should be able to write code to add a new type, use queries in the code to fetch data

 #### Training resources

 - [An introduction to Prisma 2 - LogRocket Blog](https://blog.logrocket.com/an-introduction-to-prisma-2/)

+---

 ## Frontend